Best Auto Loan Rates in March 2025

 +

 Auto financing from a big bank can have its perks.
-Compared to small, regional banks, large banks tend to have more digital presence.
-Case in point — Bank of America has an auto loan application that’s specifically designed for mobile.
+Compared to small, regional banks, large banks tend to have more of a digital presence.
+For example, Bank of America has an auto loan application that’s specifically designed for mobile.
 It also offers car loans nationwide.

 Bank of America auto loans are open to anyone, but only Preferred Rewards members qualify for APR discounts.
-To be a Preferred Rewards member, you must have an eligible Bank of America account with a starting balance of $20,000.
+To be a Preferred Rewards member, you’ll need to have an eligible Bank of America account with a starting balance of $20,000.
+You also can’t get your Bank of America auto loan through a dealer if you want this discount — instead, you have to apply with Bank of America directly.

 How to qualify